Home 9 Travel guide Coffee Triangle 9 On tour in Los Nevados National Park

 During my trip to the hotel Termales del Ruiz in the coffee region, I did not want to miss the opportunity to visit Los Nevados National Park, “home to” the still active volcano Nevado del Ruiz, Nevado del Tolima and Nevado del Santa Isabel, whose glacier can be climbed.

 Here began a rather complicated registration procedure, as I had to pay at 3 different counters: for the car, for the guide in the park and for the mandatory insurance.
-After this I was given a green wristband and after the whole payment procedure, there followed a mandatory film and briefing about the park.
+After this I was given a green wristband and after the whole payment procedure, there followed a mandatory movie and briefing about the park.

-After this, the route gradually went up and the landscape changed to the Páramo and super Páramo landscape, with mostly rocks and sand.
+After this, the road gradually went up and the landscape changed to the Páramo and super Páramo landscape, with mostly rocks and sand.
 Characteristic of the Páramo, are the unusual Frailejones trees, which can reach 12 meters in height.

 During each stop, the Ecosistemas guide gave a passionate explanation of the flora and fauna of the area.
 After this, we were able to walk around a bit and take pictures of the changing vegetation, such as here at the Parador at 4290 meters.